periscuelo/vuejs/exemplos build/README.md

 # build for production with minification
 npm run build
+if you use vue-router with mode: 'history' to build, don't forget configure your webserver!
+See more [here](https://router.vuejs.org/en/essentials/history-mode.html).

 # build for production and view the bundle analyzer report
 npm run build --report